 How to Make Vodka Sauce Healthy

 Vodka sauce is often made with heavy cream, a lot of cheese, and sometimes pancetta.
-While heavy cream and pancetta are tasty, they are not the healthiest ingredients for a weeknight.
-In lieu of heavy cream, I use Greek yogurt in this vodka sauce recipe.
+While heavy cream and pancetta are tasty, they are not the healthiest ingredients.
+In lieu of heavy cream, I use Greek yogurt.
 The yogurt gives the sauce the same creamy consistency and flavor with a healthy twist.
 I also cook the onions and add herbs to increase the flavor in this vegetarian sauce since I do not add pancetta to this recipe.

 - Penne Pasta - A hollow, cylindrical pasta.
 There are two types of penne: smooth (lisce) and ridged (rigate).
 I recommend using rigate because its ridges tend to soak up more pasta sauce.